ASUS-AICS/LibMultiLabel/docs/cli/linear.rst

     mkdir -p data/rcv1
     cd data/rcv1

-Linear methods takes both textual and numeric data as inputs.
+Linear methods take either textual or bag-of-words numeric data as inputs.
 For this example, the data will be in :ref:`libmultilabel-format`, a textual data format.
 Download and uncompress the RCV1 dataset with